-With all the metrics available in a Google Ads campaign, did you know that only one of them is responsible for your campaign success or failure?
+With all the metrics available in a Google Ads campaign, did you know that only one of them is responsible for your campaign’s success or failure?
 It’s hard to believe, but it’s true.
-If this one data point is superior than your competitors then you will dominate your market.
+If this one data point is superior to your competitors then you will dominate your market.

 Can you guess which one?
 Is it your cost per click?
 Click-through rate?
 Quality score?
 Conversion rate?
 Cost per conversion?
 All of those are important, but none of them alone determine your success…